-On September 29, 2015, SPPC filed criminal complaints for estafa and violation of Section 3(e) of Republic Act No. 3019, otherwise known as the Anti-Graft and Corrupt Practices Act (RA 3019), before the Department of Justice ("DOJ"), against certain officers of PSALM, in connection with the termination of SPPC's IPPA Administration Agreement.
-The complaints allege that SPPC's IPPA Administration Agreement was entered into and performed by PSALM with manifest partiality and evident bad faith.
-Further, it was alleged that PSALM fraudulently misrepresented its entitlement to draw on the Performance Bond posted by SPPC, resulting in actual injury to SPPC in the amount of U.S.\$60 million.
-The DOJ summoned the parties to appear before the court on May 6, 2016.
-PSALM officers requested for extension to submit a counter-affidavit until May 25, 2016.
-During the preliminary hearing on May 25, 2016, PSALM officers requested for extension to submit a counter-affidavit until June 14, 2016.
-Thus, hearing was reset to June 14, 2016 for the submission of the counter-affidavit of the officers of PSALM.
-On June 14, 2016, PSALM officers requested until June 20, 2016 to submit their counter-affidavit.
-On June 21, 2016, SPPC submitted a manifestation stating that it will no longer submit a reply-affidavit and is submitting the case for resolution by the DOJ.
+On September 29, 2015, SPPC filed a criminal complaint for estafa and for violation of Section 3(e) of Republic Act No. 3019, otherwise known as the Anti-Graft and Corrupt Practices Act, before the Department of Justice ("DOJ"), against certain officers of PSALM, in connection with the termination of SPPC's IPPA Agreement, which was made by PSALM with manifest partiality and evident bad faith.
+Further, it was alleged that PSALM fraudulently misrepresented its entitlement to draw on the Performance Bond posted by SPPC, resulting in actual injury to SPPC in the amount of US\$60 million.
+The case is still pending with the DOJ as of June 30, 2017.